 I work with writers step by step rather than edit after the fact.
 This is a good option if you're in progress.
-I can help you grapple structure, focus, development, and clarity by providing direction and hands on help.
+I can help you grapple with structure, sharpen focus, develop, and bring clarity by providing direction and hands-on help.
 I edit "as needed."
 For instance, I avoid copyediting a first draft in favor of focusing on the fundamentals.
-Further drafts in, however, I get more specific in the editorial process.
+Further drafts in, however, I get more specific.

 I do very little editing now and refer most clients out to other editors who've gained my trust.
 I am not adverse, however, to taking on a new project, but I have to be really really excited about it because I devote most of my time to designing your book after it's edited.
 For your convenience, I've provided definitions of the various stages of EDITING.
 They are summaries only.
 The ellipses that follow will link you to further details.
 Just click.